Are the Daleks back in Doctor Who yet?

 Nope, this Dalek disappearance feels mighty fishy to us – and here at RadioTimes.com, we’re determined to uphold the values of the fourth estate and topple this wall of secrecy.

-Which is why during every Doctor Who episode, we’ll be asking one simple question, and updating our answer as and when any information changes.
+Which is why as time goes on we’ll be asking one simple question, and updating our answer as and when any information changes.

 If you haven’t seen the latest episode, we’d advise you look away now, lest the surprise presence of Daleks ruins your anticipation – or even if their expected absence is enough to ruin your immersion.